 This module aims to:

-This module will be taught through lectures by specialists in the relevant fields, with each week focusing on a different archaeological science technique or theme, such as scientific dating, forensic archaeology, palaeodiets, animal bones and artefact conservation.
-This module will also assist students in reading, understanding and critiquing archaeological science articles.
-Students will undertake a series of VLE activities surrounding accessing and reading academic scientific articles and will write a critique of a journal article for their formative and summative assessments.
-Workshops alongside the lectures will help students to develop their skills in reading and interpreting articles and help students prepare for their assessments.
+This module will be taught through lectures by specialists in the relevant fields, with each week focusing on a different archaeological science technique or theme, such as scientific dating, human and animal bones, ancient DNA, isotopes and residue analysis.
+This module will also assist students in reading, understanding and evaluating archaeological science articles, as well as providing hands-on experience with archaeological materials.
+Students will undertake a series of seminars surrounding accessing and reading academic scientific articles and will write an essay which explores how different scientific methods can be applied to an archaeological topic.
+Workshops will give students the opportunity to handle bones and other archaeological samples under the direction of experts in the field.

 Renfrew, C. & Bahn, Paul G, 2016.
 Archaeology: theories, methods and practice 7th ed., London: Thames & Hudson.